 Trail Running is quite a generic term that includes running over a variety of terrains, inclines and mileage.
 We believe the shoes listed below offer a good choice for all your trail running needs.

-If you want a more in-depth look at trail running shoes, check our dedicated article.
+If you want a more in-depth look at trail running shoes, check our dedicated article, where you'll find different options based on the kind of terrain you plan to run on.

 Although our recommendation is to buy a previous version of a current running shoe (you can easily find last year’s version of a shoe for up to 40% discount, scoring you a $100 shoe for $60), some of the running shoes in the $60-$80 range are actually quite good.